The Climate Change and Security – Nexus

-The Swedish Institute of International Affairs (UI) in cooperation with the Swedish Defence University invites you to a seminar addressing climate change and security.
+The Swedish Institute of International Affairs (UI) in cooperation with the Swedish Defence University held a seminar addressing climate change and security.

 Linkages between climate change and security are complex.
 Climate change is often understood as a “threat multiplier” for security concerns, such as social conflict and economic inequality.
 It is not only posing a threat for the future, but is already an existing risk for many communities.
 For example, climate related resource scarcity, such as lack of water, combined with inequality and shifting demographics provide fertile grounds for conflict.